 After the police and fire departments moved to their new building in 1975, the 1939 complex was used for city offices and a portion leased out to such entities as the Junior League.
 In 2003 efforts, headed by Commissioner Wayne “Chip” Withers, were initiated to repurpose the former municipal building into a civic art museum.
 That effort became a reality with the opening of the Coral Gables Museum on October 10, 2010.

 Everything that could be saved, from 1938 fuse boxes, jail bars and grates, and much of the flooring was preserved.
-The original courtroom off the lobby presently houses the museum’s gift shop.
-The 1954 courtroom is now the Community Meeting Room, a popular venue for public and private events.
+The original courtroom off the lobby presently houses the Museum’s educational Robert D. and Eleanor C. Zahner Center.
+The 1954 courtroom is now the Community Meeting Room, a popular venue for public and private events alike.
 The small open area between the jail cell exterior and the new courtroom was enclosed, adding space for employees and a partial kitchen.
 This area now connects to the original free-standing storage building, which still has the original 1939 wooden garage door.

-The police offices and jail cells now comprise the one permanent exhibit in the Museum, “Creating the Dream,” which through photos, artifacts and other mediums tells the story of George Merrick and the birth and growth of his beloved “City Beautiful.”
-At the end of this exhibit space, doors lead to the premier Fewell Gallery, the Museum’s largest and most prestigious gallery, funded by and named after the Museum’s beloved benefactor, the late Robert Fewell.
+The police offices and jail cells now comprise the Museum’s Permanent Collection Galleries, which through photos, artifacts and other mediums tells the story of city founder, George E. Merrick, and the birth and growth of our beloved “City Beautiful”.
+At the end of this exhibit space, doors lead to the premier Carole A. Fewell Gallery, the Museum’s largest and most prestigious gallery, funded by and named after one of the Museum’s beloved benefactors, the Fewell family.
 A short hallway connects the two galleries, and one can clearly see where the original 1939 building ended and the Fewell Gallery begins.

-If one goes to the other wing off the lobby, they will first find Gallery 109 and Perrin Hall (also known as the Sister Cities Room), both created in the transition from Municipal Building to Museum.
-Adjacent to Gallery 109 is the former fire truck bay garage, now the prestigious Abraham Gallery, which has been kept as close as feasible to its original state.
-The original terrazzo floors retain the oil stains from the fire trucks, and the marble half-walls still show the diesel fuel fume stains from 80 years ago.
-The adjacent office of the fire chief is now home to the Museum’s Education Division.
-The second floor above the Abraham Gallery, which was primarily the bunk house for the firemen, is now the office of the city’s Historic Resources Department.
+If one goes to the other wing off the lobby, they will first find Gallery 109 and Perrin Hall (also known as the Sister Cities room), both created in the transition from Municipal Building to Museum.
+Adjacent to Gallery 109 is the former fire truck bay garage, now the inviting Abraham Family Gallery, which has been kept more closely to its original state than most parts of the building.
+The original terrazzo floors retain the oil stains from the fire trucks, and the marble half-walls still show the diesel fuel fume stains from long ago.
+The adjacent office of the fire chief is now home to the Museum’s Curatorial Department.
+The second floor above the Abraham Family Gallery, which was primarily the bunk house for the firemen, is now the office of the city’s Historical Resources and Cultural Arts Department.
 A door from the Abraham Gallery leads one into the hallway (now the Frank Lynn Gallery), which connected the two wings to the main entrance and lobby.
-Off this hallway are the Museum’s administrative offices, the largest of which was the mess room for the firemen.
+Off this hallway are the Museum’s administrative offices, the largest of which was the mess hall for the firemen.

 There are far too many more nooks and crannies to note here.
 Suffice it to say that the Museum is not only a place to visit for fine exhibits and events.
 Hidden walls and closets, mysterious nooks and crannies, a hidden staircase, even a long forgotten bathroom make the building itself a truly modern-day archeological expedition.